About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 Hit The Beach

-If you know the area and you were telling people about the top things to do in Dalyan, a day on Iztuzu Beach is always going to be up there.
+If you know the area and you are telling people about the top things to do in Dalyan, a day on Iztuzu Beach is always going to be up there.

 Famously known as Turtle Beach, Iztuzu Beach is a long stretch of compact sand that forms part of the river delta.